For this #kTip, we discuss marketing strategies on how restaurants could scale their businesses by leveraging digital tools…

 In contrast, I think about an Italian restaurant that’s within walking distance from me, and I love those guys.
-I absolutely love those guys!
+I love those guys!

 But they also have a great ambiance.
 When you walk in, it’s a very comfortable place.
 Their food is consistently good.
-And their customer service is great because the owner (or manager) always stops by to say “Hi” and chat you up.
+And their customer service is excellent because the owner (or manager) always stops by to say “Hi” and chat you up.

 I like that place a lot!
 I’ve had a lot of good times there.
 And I tell you what – I think they’re going to close their doors.
 If they don’t, I’ll be so happy.
-But I’m telling you right now, I am really scared that they’re going to close their doors, and here’s why:
+But I’m telling you right now, I am scared that they’re going to close their doors, and here’s why: